2series/python-linear-regression/linear regression.md

 y is the true value, and
 m is the number of rows in the dataset

-Initialize the model parameters (i.e. the slope and intercept) Implement the gradient descent algorithm to optimize the cost function and find the optimal model parameters The gradient descent algorithm works by repeatedly updating the model parameters in the direction that minimizes the cost function
+4. Initialize the model parameters (i.e. the slope and intercept)
+5. Implement the gradient descent algorithm to optimize the cost function and find the optimal model parameters

+*The gradient descent algorithm works by repeatedly updating the model parameters in the direction that minimizes the cost function*

-Use the learned model parameters to make predictions on the test set Evaluate the model by computing the mean squared error (MSE) between the predicted values and the true values
+6. Use the learned model parameters to make predictions on the test set

+7. Evaluate the model by computing the mean squared error (MSE) between the predicted values and the true values

-Here is some example code that demonstrates how to implement simple linear regression with a cost function in Python:
+Here is sample code that demonstrates how to implement simple linear regression with a cost function in Python:

 ```
 import numpy as np